 The price of the international calls seem to be about on par or a bit more expensive than Google’s prices, but it largely depends on where you’re calling.
 For example, the United Kingdom is priced at a penny per minute, but Spain is priced at two cents.
 Strangely, Alaska is featured on Talkatone’s call list (no other states, including Hawaii, make an appearance).
 The general look and feel of the app is solid, if unremarkable, and voice quality was acceptable.
 Google Voice is probably a better option for most Android users, but Talkatone is a solid alternative for anyone who doesn’t want to use Google’s own applications.

-LINE is an interesting application, since it manages to work as both a Google Voice alternative and a Facebook Messenger alternative.
+When it comes to our final recommendation, LINE is actually pretty interesting, since it manages to work as an alternative to both Google Voice and a Facebook Messenger alternative.
 LINE users can message, call, and video chat with each other without spending a cent within the app.
 If you’ve managed to get your collection of friends and relatives on LINE, all you’ll need is an internet connection to contact them anywhere in the world.
 It’s not the best looking app in the world, but LINE’s interface is easy to navigate and set up, and calling users is a snap.

 The more interesting feature, however, is LINE Out, which allows you to contact users that aren’t on LINE by dialing their phone number from within the app.
 Unlike apps like Google Voice, however, LINE Out doesn’t allow you to call domestically for free.
 Instead, the app has you view an advertisement before placing the phone call.
 Following this, you can place a five-minute phone call to select countries, including the US, the United Kingdom, Canada, and even China.
 It’s one of the cheapest ways to place a free international call, so long as your outgoing call is headed to a supported country, but the time limit is unfortunate, and the pay wall surrounding unlimited calls is relatively expensive.
 Still, for a quick call, LINE and LINE Out is an excellent addition to your phone—so long as you’re fine with watching ads.